How to Find Housing for Travel Nurses

 You may be able to find condo or apartment units to sublet for the typical 13-week travel nurse stay.
 If you send a steady supply of nurses to the same location all year, it might be worth signing a year’s lease for an empty unit that accommodates four nurse rotations.
 You’ll need furnished housing for travel nurses, so look for fully appointed units or be prepared to buy or rent what’s needed.

-Rates are usually less expensive in vacation destinations during the off-season (think Orlando in August).
+Rates are usually less expensive in vacation destinations during the off-season.
+Housing for travel nurses in California, for example, may be easier to find in the fall and winter seasons.
 Accommodations in these areas discount their rates when tourists aren’t there; and you may find rentals near attractions, dining, and shopping.

 B and Bs, guest rooms in a home, or cottages on residential property can be cozy short-term rentals for traveling professionals for stays lasting just a couple of days or weeks.